Gus-Siegel/ProjectPassword/README.md

 ## Setup

-The TypeLock security protocol is implemented on the server side of a web application.
+The TypeLock application is implemented on the server side of a web application.
 To use TypeLock, you must have an account on a website that supports the TypeLock security protocol.

 ## Getting Started